Generic Name: vismodegib (vis-moe-DEG-ib) (Oral route)

-Vismodegib can result in embryo-fetal death or severe birth defects.
-Animal data indicate vismodegib is embryotoxic and teratogenic.
-Pregnancy status should be verified prior to the initiation.
-Advise female patients of the need for contraception and male patients of the potential risk of vismodegib exposure through semen .
+Vismodegib can result in embryo-fetal death or severe birth defects when administered to a pregnant woman.
+Animal data indicate vismodegib is embryotoxic, fetotoxic, and teratogenic.
+Pregnancy status should be verified 7 days prior to treatment initiation.
+Advise pregnant women of the potential risks to a fetus.
+Advise female patients to use effective contraception during and after vismodegib therapy.
+Advise male patients of the potential risk of vismodegib exposure through semen and recommend use of condoms with a pregnant partner or female partner of reproductive potential .

 Commonly used brand name(s)